joemc88/apl-takehome/README.md

 I didn't get to deploying it on k8s so deployment is a bit more manual.
-There's a dockerfile and a docker-compose in each directory (frontend and back_end).
+There's a dockerfile and a docker-compose in each directory (front_end and back_end).
 To start the app open a terminal window in both directories and run:
 `docker-compose up --build`

 After that you should be good to go.
 The app will be available on http://localhost:3000.